Sherry Cooper: Press commentary

 Cooper is best known for her often repeated prediction in the late 1990s that the devaluation of the Canadian dollar was an inexorable long-term trend, and that a Canada-U.S. currency union (which she describes as "dollarization") should be attempted immediately because the conversion rate would only be worse in future.

 After the Canadian dollar achieved parity with the U.S. dollar on September 20, 2007, Cooper conceded that "dollarization in the real world is political...
 Canadians do not want to lose an independent Bank of Canada, and the U.S. probably wouldn’t want to incorporate Canadian considerations in their deliberations," but argued that a united currency would lead to a much simpler and more convenient world for North Americans.

 By July 2008, her mindset had changed on the matter and she stated in a note to institutional investors that, "The world may realize that it is no longer reasonable for the (US) dollar to be the anchor currency."

-In a January 2013 interview on CBC Radio's The Current she made the statement that the financial crisis of 2008 would not have occurred "if the world had been full of female traders," and attributes the mismanagement to testosterone.
+In a January 2013 interview on CBC Radio's The Current she made the statement that the 2008 financial crisis would not have occurred "if the world had been full of female traders," and attributes the mismanagement to testosterone.
 In the same interview she also suggested that the members of the financial sector who were responsible were equally harmed by the crisis as others, such as people who lost their homes.